THE EXCHANGE EXPERIENCE:

-I participated in the exchange experience and found it not only intellectually informative, but physically and emotionally impacting.
+I participated in the Exchange Experience and found it not only intellectually informative but physically and emotionally impacting.
 I was able to step into history and empathize deeply with the Aboriginal experience from

 our local history and current reality and then share with others about that learning.
 Wonderful!

-Actor, director, teacher, facilitator, team builder, counsellor
+Actor, director, teacher, facilitator, team builder, counselor

 I found Suzanne Keeptwo’s Exchange engaging, collaborative, moving, creative and fun.
 I would highly recommend this piece to anyone wanting a better understanding of Aboriginal history in Canada – and well worth the participation over the course of an afternoon.
 Such active involvement makes the experience stick, and I still reflect on it.
 Thank you!
 Best wishes!
 Miigwtech,